 Whitby was the home of famous and controversial explorer Captain James Cook.
 The Captain Cook memorial museum holds lots of artefacts and interesting information about the man and his travel around the globe.

 There are always lots of things to see and do in Whitby and throughout the year there are regular Goth and Steampunk festivals held in the town as well as a Folk Week and annual Regatta.
 The town is also the gateway to the North Yorkshire Moors Railway and Goathland station is seen in a number of Harry Potter films.

 Don’t miss fish and chips at the famous Magpie Cafe where the seafood is literally award-winning.
 Believe me, you will not have tasted fish anywhere in England as delicious as any you have in Whitby.

 — Tracy McConnachie Collins, Tracy’s Travels in Time

 22. Lake District

-The Lake District is a mecca for hikers, climbers and all outdoor adventurers alike, making it one of the most popular rural escapes in the UK and a fantastic place to stop on the London to Edinburgh drive.
+The Lake District is a mecca for hikers, climbers and all outdoor adventurers alike, making it one of the most popular rural escapes in the UK and a fantastic place to stop en route to Edinburgh.
 The national park is famed for its peaks as well as its namesake lakes, with stunning vistas at seemingly every turn.

 — Laura Caddick, The Travelling Stomach

 The historic city of Durham in northern England is approximately five hours by car from London and three hours by car from Edinburgh.
-This position makes it an ideal stopover on a drive from London to Edinburgh.
+This position makes it an ideal stopover.
 Durham is a compact city and the principal sights can easily be visited on foot.

 — Sinead Camplin, Map Made Memories